-To call Python libraries from MATLAB, you need to install a supported version of the reference implementation (CPython) for Python.
+To call Python libraries from MATLAB, install a supported version of the reference implementation (CPython) for Python.
 MATLAB supports versions 2.7, 3.5, and 3.6.
 The version you install depends on the libraries you are using.
 For information, see Install Supported Python Implementation.

 For help on the Python language, see